vrikodar/P4ck3t/P4ck3t.md

    - conf t can be used to switch to global config mode
    - up and down arrow key can be used to go through command history

-**Note: en in user mode will take to privilege mode and we can-not go to Global config mode directly from user mode we can only go to global config mode from enable mode, also remember to execute the right command in right mode**
+**Note: en in user mode will take to privilege mode and we can-not go to Global config mode directly from user mode we can only go to global config mode from privileged mode, also remember to execute the right command in right mode**